 - Depending on your market and pricing there can be a low income to labour ratio.

 - It can be non-scalable (in other words, it’s entirely dependent on your direct labour).
-It is quite possible however, to make this business scalable by outsourcing the ironing work while you focus on marketing and increasing your customer base.
+It is quite possible, however, to make this business scalable by outsourcing the ironing work or by investing in an ironing press while you focus on marketing and increasing your customer base.

 Determining your market